jakoch/hikogui.github.io/_posts/2021-03-30-the-trouble-with-anti-aliasing.md

 $$

-In the table below you can see a horizontal strip of 4 pixels, with the linear luminance values and the calculated lightness values.
+In the table below you can see a horizontal strip of 4 pixels, with the linear luminance values and the perceptional uniform lightness values.
 As you see our intended vertical line is \\(1\\) pixel wide.
+But after we calculated what a human eye really perceives we find that the line is visually
-But after conversion to perceived lightness the line has become \\(1.46\\) pixels wide.
+\\(1.46\\) pixels wide.

  | Description  |          0 |          1 |          2 |          3 | width
  |:------------ | ----------:| ----------:| ----------:| ----------:|:--------------------------------